 Automotive Commercials (Art, Money)

-MONEY: With a lot of the top-market work going to the Jon Hamms and Matthew McConaugheys of the world, that tends to leave local and regional work for the rest of us.
+MONEY: With a lot of the top-market work going to the Jon Hamm and Matthew McConaughey’s of the world, that tends to leave local and regional work for the rest of us.
 Like imaging or affiliate work, individual jobs tend not to pay much, so getting contract-basis work to be the voice of a dealership or group of dealerships is essential to building steady income here.
 Once you get those contracts, the income can add up.

 There you have it.
 A look at the main genres of voiceover and where they fit into your motivations for getting into this business.
 Which ones do you think are right for you?

-Joni Silva May 31, 2018
+Joni Silva says

 Thanks Michael, Reading your well written informative posts always give me a little push which is much needed when I’m feeling like I’m just about to give up.